 \subsubsection{HPVM Profiler for Android}

-To measure the speedups and consequently the energy efficiency of approximated neural networks we implement a profiler tool.
-The profiler is implemented as a Python library that enables selecting an inference binary (i.e. the compiled network) for profiling and recording the profiling information (accuracy, softmax confidence, execution time) while executing NN inference on a test data set.
+To assess the speedups and consequently the energy efficiency of approximated NNs we implement a profiler tool.
+The profiler, in the form of a Python library, for a given NN binary measures the accuracy, softmax confidence, and execution time of NN inference on a given test dataset.
 Due to a high discrepancy between the speedup observed on a mobile device and on a server for the same approximated network (Figure~\ref{fig:pareto}), the profiler uses the Android Debug Bridge (ADB)~\cite{adb} to run measurements on an actual Android device and to transfer the profiling information files back to the host machine for analysis.